How do you get in?

 The Selection Committee allocates the places with consideration given to academic criteria as well as information gathered in an interview.

-All applicants under the targeted admission schemes must complete a separate questionnaire available from the Faculty of Law.
-Māori students and indigenous Pacific residents must be available in mid-December 2012 for an interview by a Māori or Pacific panel.
+All applicants under the targeted admission schemes must complete a separate questionnaire available from the Faculty of Law Student Centre.
+Māori students and indigenous Pacific residents must be available in mid-December for an interview by a Māori or Pacific panel.
 Disabled students must provide documentary evidence of their disability.
 For more information, contact the relevant adviser.

 Phone: +64 9 373 7599 ext 88801